 Individual notification emails

-Next, you want to make sure your notification emails are set up correctly.
+Next, you want to make sure that you have set up your notification emails correctly.

 The list of all notification emails can be seen in your emails tab (WooCommerce > Settings > Email).